 According to Diffusion, just 9% of the US shoppers say customer service from D2C brands is better than that of traditional brands, and 7% think their returns process is easier.

-- Would you be able to guarantee the quality of the product and the quality of how it is delivered?
-Badly shipped product will instantly turn off your buyer base.
+4. Would you be able to guarantee the quality of the product and the quality of how it is delivered?
+Badly shipped products will instantly turn off your buyer base.

-- What about the quality of UX?
+5. What about the quality of UX?
 Poor customer experience will sink brand equity faster than Covid-19 restrictions do.
 This is the thing that you should evolve on.
-And this is an experience that couldn’t be provided on Amazon or other soulless ecommerce giants.
-Look, there are D2C brands that grow into multi-million dollar companies just by evolving on their relationship with customers.
+And this is an experience that couldn’t be provided on Amazon or other soulless eCommerce giants.
+Look, there are D2C brands that grow into multi-million dollar companies just by evolving their relationship with customers.

 Subscription base D2C will guarantee customers staying with a brand for a specific period of time.
 This, if a product is good though, eventually develops a habit and a sense of “it’s already a part of my routine and it would be harder to compromise on comfort of having the product/service in my life”.

-Let your business philosophy be your “Northern star”
+2. Let your business philosophy be your “Northern star”.

 Let’s take a look at a practical case of Futurum, an online store for equipment, apparel, and nutrition for cyclists and mountain bikers.
 In 2019 the number of mobile visitors at Futurumshop.nl store increased to 60%.
 The company focused on providing mobile shoppers with excellent experience and personalization to increase the number of loyal customers.
-As a part of the customers’ loyalty strategy, the mobile app was to deliver every customer their own version of Futurumshop.
-The company integrated the push messages to share personalized information on interesting products, new launches, and news.
-Integrated wisely, push messages are still an effective marketing strategy that helps to retarget customers back to the store, again and again.
 Read more on how Bintime helped Futurumshop develop a mobile app in a case study.

 Glossier Inc. started with a basic beauty routine tips blog by a 29 y.o.
 New Yorker, who later found a multimillion-dollar direct to consumer company.
 What’s the trick behind it?